Flodder23/Game-of-Game-of-Life/README.md

 as well as some improvements to the simulator overall, eg. preset patterns and a slider for the user to determine the FPS.

 controls are as follows:
-  LEFT CLICK to make a Board "alive".\n
+  LEFT CLICK to make a Board "alive".
-  RIGHT CLICK to Kill a cell.\n
+  RIGHT CLICK to Kill a cell.
-  Press SPACE to pause/unpause the game.\n
+  Press SPACE to pause/unpause the game.
   When paused, click RIGHT ARROW to go forward one turn.